 More information about Housing Authority of the City of Evansville can be found on its website at http://www.evansvillehousing.org.

-As of 04/03/2018, Housing Authority of the City of Evansville is absorbing for Section 8 Housing Choice Voucher port-in requests.
-Learn more about porting Housing Choice Vouchers to a new area here.
+About the Housing Authority of the City of Evansville Section 8 Housing Choice Voucher Program

 The following is a summary of the types of vouchers managed and the monthly costs of each: